huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 The lack of measures in this specification to avoid protocol classification is not an endorsement of such practices.

-## No Server Initiated Transactions
+## No Server-Initiated Transactions

-As stated in {{introduction}}, this document does not specify support for server initiated transactions within established DoQ connections.
+As stated in {{introduction}}, this document does not specify support for server-initiated transactions within established DoQ connections.
 That is, only the initiator of the DoQ connection may send queries over the connection.

 DSO does support server-initiated transactions within existing connections.
-However DoQ as defined here does not meet the criteria for an applicable transport for DSO because it does not guarantee in-order delivery of messages, see {{Section 4.2 of RFC8490}}.
+However, DoQ as defined here does not meet the criteria for an applicable transport for DSO because it does not guarantee in-order delivery of messages, see {{Section 4.2 of RFC8490}}.

 # Specifications